Child Safety and Wellbeing Policy

 Establishment of an email system specific to Child Safety for staff, students and the community as another avenue to access assistance

-The school will use its health and wellbeing programs to deliver appropriate education to its students about:
+The school will use its health and wellbeing programs and its Connect program to deliver appropriate education to its students about:

 The rights of children and young people